AkshitKumar/EE5177/programming-assignment-1/ee14b127-pa1/README.md

 # Machine Learning for Computer Vision : EE5177
+Important Note : Include the folder PA1_data in the folder ee14b127-pa1 to run the scripts
 ## Problem 1 - parameter_estimation
 This folder contains the MATLAB scripts for solving the first problem of the programming assignment.
 The MATLAB files included are:
 + estimate_parameter : The main file which needs to be run for all the calculations and plot generations